Seo-In Kim: SK Zápy

 Kim joined Czech club SK Zápy in Spring 2019.

 Oakland Roots SC

 In July 2020, Kim signed with Oakland Roots SC of the National Independent Soccer Association ahead of the team's Fall 2020 season.

 Lexington SC

 On 23 January 2023, Kim signed with Lexington SC of USL League One as part of the club's inaugural season.

+Life FC

+Kim signed with Life FC of the Cambodian Premier League in July 2024.